 In today’s digital trend, if you want to rank higher in Google Maps and to be included in the local 3 pack, you have to invest in an effective optimization strategy.
 It is worth an investment because optimizing your business for Google Maps offers a lot of benefits.
 For one, it helps improve your online visibility in organic search results.
 And with increased visibility, you can potentially get more clients and increase your sales and potential income.
 Just remember though that Google Maps marketing SEO may take time before you can see its significant impact and positive results on your business.

 We’ve heard many business owners who completely understand the importance of Google Map SEO but are not making any move to act on it because they don’t know where to start.
 If you are in that situation, you can benefit from understanding what your competitors are already doing in connection with their local SEO efforts.
-GMB Crush can help you track that and stay above the competition.
+GMB Crush can help you to stay above the competition.
 With GMB Crush, you can gain insights as to how your competitors are utilizing their Google My Business account for Google Maps and if Google is rewarding them for their efforts.
 This data is a good starting point in strategizing your next move.

 SEO Lover, my motto is Action Over Words.